-24 or more credits including 10 credits chosen at the discretion of student and advisor.
-2/3 of total credits must be graded A-F
+30 or more course credits.
+Ten credits are chosen at the discretion of student and advisor.
+2/3 of total course credits must be graded A-F

 Project Report and Oral Examination

 - There is no official format for the Plan B report.
 Basically, it should be a scholarly and original document that thoughtfully discusses an important scientific topic that you and your advisor agree upon.
 It should include an introduction that explains the significance of the topic, a review of the literature or an analysis of a specific aspect of the area and a discussion regarding questions of current or future endeavors. - Once completed and approved by your advisor, distribute your Plan B report to your Committee. - The oral examination for a Plan B report is limited primarily to a discussion of the written document.
 The aim of this examination is to determine whether you have command of the subject you have chosen and can lead an in-depth discussion of the topic.